FaustinaAtoti/portfolio-project2/README.md

-# KENYA ROAD SAFETY TREND ANALYSIS(SYNTHETIC DATASET)
+# RISK INTELLIGENCE DASHBOARD
 BY FAUSTINA ATOTI

-May 2026
+September 2026
 # Objectives
 Analyze road users who are at the highest risk.